Find Affordable College Courses

 $60,768 Average Tuition & Fees

-Northwestern University did quite well in this year’s ranking of the best value schools for history students.
-It came in at #10 on the list.
-Located in the small city of Evanston, Northwestern is a private not-for-profit school with a very large student population.
+Northwestern University landed the #10 spot in the 2023 rankings for the best value history programs.
+Located in the city of Evanston, Northwestern is a private not-for-profit school with a fairly large student population.

 Northwestern undergraduate students pay an average of $60,768 in in-state tuition and fees each year.
 On average, history graduates from Northwestern take out $17,200 in student loans while working on their degree.